-The University's current Student and Academic Regulations, Disciplinary, Fitness to Practise and Appeals Procedures outlined on the University's Quality website: https://www.qmu.ac.uk/about-the-university/quality/committees-regulations-policies-andprocedures/regulations-policies-and-procedures/

-The University's Equality Policy, which is to be read in conjunction with the University's Mainstreaming Report: https://www.qmu.ac.uk/about-the-university/equality-and-diversity/
+- The University's current Student and Academic Regulations, Disciplinary, Fitness to Practise and Appeals Procedures outlined on the University's website under Regulations, Policies and Procedures. - The University's Equality Policy, which is to be read in conjunction with the University's Mainstreaming Report.
+See Equality and Diversity on our website.